pranitee23/pranitee23/README.md

 > *"I don't just build models — I build systems that make decisions at scale."*

-I am an **AI/ML and Data Science Engineer** with 3+ years of experience spanning the full spectrum of applied machine learning: designing and shipping production-grade pipelines at **WHOOP** and **Quantiphi**, processing **1.5TB+ time-series records**, running **NLP and transformer-based document intelligence** systems, and building **LLM-powered agentic workflows** with real business impact.
-On the analytics side, I translate complex model outputs into stakeholder-ready dashboards, causal analyses, and cost-benefit decisions across cross-functional teams.

-My work sits at the intersection of **Generative AI**, **Agentic Systems**, **Computer Vision**, **NLP**, and **scalable data engineering**, with a strong emphasis on responsible, explainable, and production-ready AI.
+I build AI systems that go beyond prototypes and actually ship.
+With 3+ years across **WHOOP**, **Quantiphi**, and research, I've worked on everything from LLM-powered agents and transformer-based document intelligence to computer vision pipelines and 1.5TB+ data infrastructure.
+I care just as much about the insight at the end as the engineering behind it.

 - 🎓 **MS Computer Software Engineering** — Northeastern University
 - 🏆 **IEEE Best Paper Award** — Speech Emotion Recognition using 1D CNN-LSTM